nerun/single-user-dungeon/README.md

 # Anaconda SUD

 ## English
-It is a Single User Dungeon (SUD).
-A new concept that blends the elements of an adventure in text mode with the interactivity of a Multi User Dungeon (MUD).
-A sandbox type text game.
+SUD means for Single User Dungeon: a Multi User Dungeon (MUD) but for single player.
+An adventure in text mode with elements of both Roleplaying Games and sandbox PC games.

 This game is being developed as from the scripts created by Tomas Varaneckas (Vilnius, Lithuania), and released on [his website](Http://paranoid-engineering.blogspot.com/2008/11/python-mud-game-example.html) on November 28th, 2008.